alejandrochang/StudyGuideNotes/node.md

 A way to concatenate strings in JS ES6.

 23. Syntactic Sugar
-A feature that only changes how you type something, but nothing changes under hood
+A feature that only changes how you type something, but nothing changes under hood.

 24.
 25.